JVK2000/TSBK07-helicopter-simulator/lab3/question-lab3.md

 **How did you handle the camera matrix for the skybox?**

-I added the camera position to the translation matrix for the skybox to cancel the translation.
+I added the camera position to the translation matrix for the skybox.
 In this way, the skybox rotated accordingly to the camera matrix, but the skybox always used the same position as the camera.

 </br>

 **How did you represent the objects?
-Is this a good way to manage a scene or would you do it differently for a "real" application?**
+Is this a good way to manage a scene, or would you do it differently for a "real" application?**

 I updated the translation matrix before drawing each model.
 I used the same shaders but updated a uniform value to decide if lighting and textures were to be used.